Rajivarnan R of Cyberarch Consulting tells us about cybersecurity and the Covid-19 pandemic.

 Due to the rapid global digitalization, demand for cybersecurity has increased more and more in past years.
 I started my own business as Cyberarch Consulting Pvt Ltd.

 Rajivarnan R: There is always a demand for cybersecurity and it day by day increasing.
 As we are operating from the digital nation – Estonia.
 The demand for cybersecurity need is higher than elsewhere, in my opinion.

-Our mission to protect the business/individuals from cyber threats.
+Our mission is to protect the businesses/individuals from cyber threats.

 With its extensive experience and capabilities in Information Security & Computer Forensics, consulting, and training.
 We are able to customize its services to suit the needs of each client.